About Our Research

 Associate Professor of Research

 Dr. Stacey Schepens Niemiec completed her undergraduate and graduate education at Wayne State University, where she earned a bachelor’s degree in occupational therapy, a master’s degree in occupational therapy with a focus on assistive technology, and a PhD in instructional technology with a focus on interactive technology.
 While pursuing her PhD, she completed a pre-doctoral fellowship in aging and urban health, mentored by Allon Goldberg, PhD, PT and Cathy Lysack, PhD OT(C).
 She later completed a postdoctoral fellowship in physical medicine and rehabilitation at the University of Michigan, under the guidance of Susan Murphy, ScD, OTR/L, FAOTA.
 She transitioned to the University of Southern California for a second post-doctoral fellowship in clinical trials methodology, mentored by Florence Clark, PhD, FAOTA.
-She joined the USC Chan faculty in 2013 and is now Director of the Healthy Aging Research & Technology Lab, studying interventions that foster older adults’ meaningful activity engagement and application of technology to support healthy lifestyles in later life.
+She joined the USC Chan faculty in 2013, and is director of the Healthy Aging Research & Technology Lab, studying interventions that foster older adults’ meaningful activity engagement and application of technology to support healthy lifestyles in later life.
 Dr. Schepens Niemiec’s research has been recognized by the American Occupational Therapy Association and has been supported through multiple federally funded grants sponsored by the NIH National Institute on Aging.